FultonBrighterFutures/FultonBrighterFutures/README.md

 ### `node` or `npm` is not recognized

-- Node.js is not installed, or the terminal was opened **before** installation finished
-- Close all terminal windows, open a new one, and run `node --version` again
-- On Windows, confirm Node.js was added to PATH during install
+Node.js may not be installed, or the terminal was opened **before** installation finished.
+Close all terminal windows, open a new one, and run `node --version` again.
+On Windows, confirm Node.js was added to PATH during install.
+If you are inside Cursor or VS Code, fully quit and reopen the app after installing Node.

 ### `npm install` fails with permission errors

-- Avoid using `sudo npm install` on macOS/Linux inside the project folder
-- If needed, fix npm’s default directory: [https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)
+Avoid using `sudo npm install` on macOS/Linux inside the project folder.
+If you need to fix npm’s default directory, see [npm’s guide to EACCES permissions errors](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

 ### Port 5173 is already in use

-- Another app (or another Vite dev server) is using that port
-- Stop the other process, or run with a different port:
+Another app (or another Vite dev server) is using that port.
+Stop the other process, or run with a different port:

 ```bash
 npm run dev -- --port 5174